EVENTS & ACTION STEPS

 - Attend a forum to make a public commitment to these demands.
 Details of the forum including date/time will be announced in early May 2022.

 Phase 2: Replace the highway with a reconstructed 6th Avenue North boulevard and commercial corridor

-Reconstruction of Olson Memorial Highway into a restored 6th Avenue N boulevard and commercial corridor.
-The reconstructed street should feature the following elements:
+- Reconstruction of Olson Memorial Highway into a restored 6th Avenue N boulevard and commercial corridor, with construction beginning in 2026

 - Put the remaining right-of-way in the publicly held land trust.
 This land will be used to rebuild a walkable 6th Avenue North commercial corridor.

-- The creation of an incubator program for local neighborhood talent to develop independently owned businesses along the corridor
+- The creation of an incubator program for local neighborhood residents to develop independently owned businesses along the corridor

-- Affordable housing units that reflect and meet the needs of the community.
-This includes the construction of new public housing units to accommodate our residents’ growing need for truly affordable housing, with priority and preference given to current Harrison and Near North residents, residents who were displaced due to the initial Blue Line route announcement, and former residents of the Sumner-Field, Glenwood, Lyndale, and Olson public housing communities.
+- Policies to ensure that affordable housing truly meets the needs of the community, with priority given to current Harrison and Near North residents, residents who were displaced due to the initial Blue Line Extension route announcement, and former residents of the Sumner-Field, Glenwood, Lyndale, and Olson public housing communities

 Restorative Justice for North Minneapolis

 Government agencies have created planning processes that overlook the voices of our immigrant, refugee, low-wealth and BIPOC communities and cater to the economic interests of outside developers and affluent residents.
-These intentional choices, around road and transit projects have brought destruction and displacement to our communities — over and over again.
+These intentional choices about transportation projects have brought destruction and displacement to our communities — over and over again.

 As we begin to engage in conversations around removing Olson Memorial Highway, we see the same entrenched processes and political interests once again threatening the families and small business owners who are the fabric of our beloved neighborhoods.